 Accounts receivable - Accounts receivable are customer obligations due under normal trade terms.
 The Company performs continuing credit evaluations of its customers' financial condition.
 The Company records an allowance for doubtful accounts based upon factors surrounding the credit risk of certain customers and specifically identified amounts that it believes to be uncollectible.
 Recovery of bad debt amounts previously written off is recorded as a reduction of bad debt expense in the period the payment is collected.
 If the Company's actual collection experience changes, revisions to its allowance may be required.
 After all attempts to collect a receivable have failed, the receivable is written off against the allowance.
-The allowance for bad debts for the six months ended June 30, 2013 comprises the following:
+The allowance for bad debts for the nine months ended September 30, 2013 is comprised of the following:

-Allowance for doubtful accounts at January 1 \$56,931 Additions 10,547 Write-offs (5,547) Allowance for doubtful accounts at June 30 \$61,931
+Allowance for doubtful accounts at January 1 \$56,931 Additions 10,547 Write-offs (5,547) Allowance for doubtful accounts at September 30 \$61,931

-Inventories - Inventories at Lumificient and Seesmart are stated at the lower of cost (first-in, first-out) or market.
+Inventories - Inventories for Lumificient, Seesmart and Relume are stated at the lower of cost (first-in, first-out) or market.
 Inventories for the Company's former Array division are stated at the lower of cost (average cost) or market.
 A reserve is recorded for any inventory deemed excessive or obsolete.